CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted description that clearly communicates specific actions (building a scored concept catalogue) and explicit trigger conditions.
-Its main weakness is that the trigger terms are somewhat specialized—users might use more casual language when looking for this functionality.
-The description also uses second person ('you need') in the 'Use when' clause, though this is a minor issue since the main action uses third person.
+Its main weakness is that the trigger terms are somewhat specialized—users might use more casual language when requesting this functionality.
+The description is distinctive and would be easy for Claude to differentiate from other skills.

 Suggestions

-Add more natural trigger terms users might say, such as 'brainstorm talk topics', 'rank ideas for a presentation', or 'what should I talk about'.
+Add more natural trigger terms users might say, such as 'brainstorm talk topics', 'rank presentation ideas', or 'what should I talk about'

 DimensionReasoningScore